lkrishnamurthy/bluemix-python-flask-sample/README.md

-#Sample Bluemix Python Web application
+# Python Flash Application for Analyzing Tweets & Slack Posts

-The sample is using [Flask microframework](http://flask.pocoo.org/) and is intented to test the Python support on [IBM's Bluemix](https://bluemix.net/) environment which is based on Cloud Foundry.
+The application is using [Flask microframework](http://flask.pocoo.org/) and is intented to  be used as a simple web application with Python support on [IBM's Bluemix](https://bluemix.net/) environment which is based on Cloud Foundry.

 IBM Bluemix contains the Python buildpack from [Cloud Foundry](https://github.com/cloudfoundry/python-buildpack) and so will be auto-detected as long as a requirements.txt or a setup.py is located in the root of your application.